Beckley Foundation: Policy

-Roadmaps to Regulation: Coca/Cocaine

-Following the election of Gustavo Petro in August 2022, and in advance of the publication of their full “Cocaine Papers” in late 2022, the Foundation published an in-depth review of Colombia’s 2020 regulation bill, written by David Restrepo of Centro de Estudios sobre Seguridad y Drogas (CESED).

-The report provided a qualitative analysis of coca and cocaine regulation, its effects on the supply system, and the associated benefit and cost outcomes for Colombia.

-PAREA

-In 2022, the Beckley Foundation joined the Psychedelic Access and Research European Alliance – a collective of charities, patient groups, non-profits, and psychedelic industry partners aiming to provide evidence-based policy recommendations to the European Union.

 The Beckley Foundation Drug Policy Programme

 The Beckley Foundation Drug Policy Programme was created to promote rational discussion on delicate global arrangement issues.
 It intended to provide drug strategy advice to academics, substance misuse specialists, strategy developers, and the general public.
 Senior officials, top researchers, and practitioners evaluated the most recent data on the success of drug policies.

 International Therapeutic Psilocybin Rescheduling Initiative (ITPRI)

 In 2022, the Beckley Foundation joined in the launch of the International Therapeutic Psilocybin Rescheduling Initiative, a global coalition working to promote and secure a rescheduling of psilocybin under the 1971 Convention on Psychotropic Substances.
 The ITPRI is seeking a worldwide policy change in order to facilitate research into the therapeutic potential of the substance.
 Partners of the coalition include the Multidisciplinary Association for Psychedelic Studies (MAPS), Mind Medicine Australia, Drug Science and Open Foundation.

-Roadmaps to Regulation: MDMA 2019

-This policy proposal published by Amanda Feilding examines the acute, sub-acute, and chronic harms related to MDMA use in detail.
-The authors examine the production, distribution, purchase, and consumption of the drug; related risks and harms; and the impact prohibition has on these, as well as the potential impact of alternative policies.
-Crucially, our evidence shows that most harms associated with MDMA use arise from its unregulated status as an illegal drug, and that any risks inherent to MDMA could be more effectively mitigated within a legally regulated market.

 Roadmaps to Regulation: New Psychoactive Substances 2016

-To coincide with the introduction of the UK’s Psychoactive Substances Act 2016 on 26 May 2016, Amanda Feilding released the report, "Roadmaps to Regulation: New Psychoactive Substances".
+To coincide with the introduction of the UK's Psychoactive Substances Act 2016 on 26 May 2016, Amanda Feilding released the report, "Roadmaps to Regulation: New Psychoactive Substances".
 The document surveys the complex and unique world of NPS production and distribution and suggests a harm reductive model for the legal regulation of this vast array of substances.
-The NPS report is part of wider family of forthcoming reports, "Roadmaps to Regulation: Cannabis, Psychedelics, MDMA and NPS“.
+The NPS report is part of wider family of forthcoming reports, "Roadmaps to Regulation: Cannabis, Psychedelics, MDMA and NPS".